-13. REGISTRATION OF PARTNERSHIP
+REGISTRATION OF PARTNERSHIP

-The registration of a partnership for the purpose of business will be in the name of the firm.
-The same persons can form separate partnerships for separate businesses, and the registration will be in the names of the respective firms.

-The calculation of taxable turnover to determine whether a partnership is required to be registered or otherwise is based on the value of all taxable supplies by the partnership.
+- 52. The registration of a partnership for the purposes of business will be in the name of the firm.
+The same persons can form separate partnerships for separate businesses, and the registration will be in the name of the respective firms. - 53.
+The calculation of taxable turnover to determine whether a partnership is required to be registered or otherwise is based on the value of all taxable supplies by the partnership. - 54.
 Computing taxable turnover for partnership business depends on the following situations: